Welcome to today's edition of the Rush 24-7 podcast.

 They don't need government jets.

-They just want you to pay for everything, so they don't have to.
+They just want you to pay for everything so they don't have to.

 We've been talking about this since August of 2009.

-We did a morning Update on this.
+We did a morning update on this.

-This has been a constant refrain and long before the moratorium on drilling in the Gulf of Mexico.
+This has been a constant refrain long before the moratorium on drilling in the Gulf of Mexico.

-And at one time, I think the number was actually 10 billion that we were thinking of investing.
+And at one time, I think the number was actually $10 billion that we were thinking of investing.

 And you might remember my talking about this because it was in conversations about not just helping Brazil, but the Mexicans keep drilling.

-The Chicoms are drilling in the Gulf of Mexico with uh with the Cubans, the Vietnamese are getting involved.
+The THICOMs are drilling in the Gulf of Mexico with the Cubans.

 We've been talking about this for two years.